entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ### Explanation of properties
 * `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use to connect to the correct Keycloak instance.
 If not specified, the default Secret `keycloak-admin-secret` will be used.
-Only useful if you have more than one Keycloak server in your cluster.
+This is useful only if you have more than one Keycloak server in your cluster.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for the Entando K8S Service.
 Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS